O JARGON BUSTER

 - Championship standard

-in order to qualify for a ¨Championship¨ badge.
+order to qualify for a “Championship” badge.
+Details are

 - Chasing Sprint